How we use your information

 F2 Business Huddle

-We use personal information to administer F2 Business Huddle bookings and to send invitations for future F2 Business Huddles, but for no other purpose.
+We use personal information to administer F2 Business Huddle bookings, to send invitations for future F2 Business Huddles and to send an email on completion of each meeting, but for no other purpose.

 People who email us